A part-time degree at the University of Ulster’s Coleraine campus has provided a launch pad for an enterprising businesswoman.

 As a mother with a young family and a full time job, Shirley embarked upon part-time study two years ago in a bid to progress her career at a pace that suited her busy lifestyle.

-Sharon said: “Studying part time meant that I was able to balance existing work commitments while developing my personal and professional knowledge of business.
+“Studying part time meant that I was able to balance existing work commitments while developing my personal and professional knowledge of business.

 “Despite have twenty years of experience in business, I did not have any professional qualifications and in this current economic climate when competition for employment is high, experience alone is not enough.